mastbaum/snoop/README.md

 -----
 snoop is intended to be run as a daemon, but additionally can be run in the foreground or used from Python.

+You can communicate with snoop processes using signals, most importantly SIGUSR1 (10), which will reload processors from the configured processor path.
+If processors define a `load` function, this is used to copy state from the old processor instances to the new ones upon reloading.

+### Configuration ###
+snoop is configured using a Python module as a configuration file.
+The following must be defined:

+* `sample_period`: The time between samples, in seconds
+* `processor_paths`: List of Python paths to processors, as (path, fromlist) tuples
+* `writer`: A `Writer` subclass instance, which will handle output
+* `reader`: A `Reader` subclass instance, from which events will be read

+`processor_kwargs`, a `{'name': dict}` dictionary may also be defined to supply keyword arguments to processors.

 The default configuration file path is `./config.py`.

-You can communicate with snoop using signals, most importantly SIGUSR1 (10), which will reload processors from the configured processor path.
-If processors define a `load` function, this is used to copy state from the old processor instances to the new ones upon reloading.

 ### Daemon ###